Benjamin-Ortiz/Benjamin-Ortiz/README.md

 <p> I am a Software Engineer with a heavy background in JavaScript, Python, React, Redux, MongoDB and HTML/CSS.<p>

 ### I'm also:
-- 🛩️  a Pilot
+- 🛩️ A Pilot
-- 🐝 Nurse to injured bees and wild animals I cross paths with.
+- 🐝 Nurse to injured bees and all wild animals I find.
 - 🧠 Educator for students in my community.
 - 🕴️ Whatever this emoji is.